Using CHOMP Planner

 You should also have gone through the steps in Visualization with MoveIt RViz Plugin

-panda_moveit_config.
-This is typically configured using the MoveIt Setup Assistant.
+panda_moveit_config and can be found here.
+These are typically configured using the MoveIt Setup Assistant.

 Using CHOMP with Your Robot